-Except for the lock-in of the pre-Issue capital of our Company, Promoter's minimum contribution as provided under the chapter titled "Capital Structure" on page 63 of this Draft Red Herring Prospectus and except as provided in the Articles of Association there are no restrictions on transfer of Equity Shares.
+Except for the lock-in of the pre-Issue capital of our Company, Promoter's minimum contribution as provided under the chapter titled "Capital Structure" on page 66 of this Prospectus and except as provided in the Articles of Association there are no restrictions on transfer of Equity Shares.
 Further, there are no restrictions on the transmission of shares/debentures and on their consolidation/splitting, except as provided in the Articles of Association.
-For details, please refer chapter titled "Description of Equity Shares and terms of the articles of association" on page 279 of this Draft Red Herring Prospectus.
+For details, please refer chapter titled "Description of Equity Shares and terms of the articles of association" on page 282 of this Prospectus.

 The above information is given for the benefit of the Applicants.
 The Applicants are advised to make their own enquiries about the limits applicable to them.
 Our Company and the Book Running Lead Manager do not accept any responsibility for the completeness and accuracy of the information stated herein above.
-Our Company and the Book Running Lead Manager are not liable to inform the investors of any amendments or modifications or changes in applicable laws or regulations, which may occur after the date of the Draft Red Herring Prospectus.
+Our Company and the Book Running Lead Manager are not liable to inform the investors of any amendments or modifications or changes in applicable laws or regulations, which may occur after the date of this Prospectus.
 Applicants are advised to make their independent investigations and ensure that the number of Equity Shares Applied for do not exceed the applicable limits under laws or regulations.